genjax-dev/genjax-chi/docs/_build/html/_sources/genjax/gen_fn.rst.txt

 including capturing notions of variable existence uncertainty.
 This is described in `Marco Cusumano-Towner's thesis`_.

 One useful reference implementation of these objects lies in `Gen.jl`_, an encoding of generative functions and inference in Julia.
-In :code:`GenJAX`, our implementation of these objects is akin to the :code:`static modeling language` of `Gen.jl`_ - we rely upon JAX to provide us with a useful intermediate representation for programs that we operate on using transformations.
+In GenJAX, our implementation of these objects is akin to the :code:`static modeling language` of `Gen.jl`_ - we rely upon JAX to provide us with a useful intermediate representation for programs that we operate on using transformations.

 Speaking of the interface above, if you'd like to jump right to reading about this, visit :doc:`interface`.